wehrend/wehrend.github.io/themes/hugo-book/README.md

   BookSection = 'docs'

   # Set source repository location.
-  # Used for 'Last Modified' and 'Edit this page' links.
+  # Used for 'Last Modified' and 'Edit this sitemap' links.
   BookRepo = 'https://github.com/alex-shpak/hugo-book'

-  # Specifies commit portion of the link to the page's last modified commit hash for 'doc' page
+  # Specifies commit portion of the link to the sitemap's last modified commit hash for 'doc' sitemap
   # type.
   # Required if 'BookRepo' param is set.
   # Value used to construct a URL consisting of BookRepo/BookCommitPath/<commit-hash>
   # Github uses 'commit', Bitbucket uses 'commits'
   BookCommitPath = 'commit'

-  # Enable 'Edit this page' links for 'doc' page type.
+  # Enable 'Edit this sitemap' links for 'doc' sitemap type.
   # Disabled by default.
 Uncomment to enable.
 Requires 'BookRepo' param.
   # Path must point to the site directory.
   BookEditPath = 'edit/master/exampleSite'